 Retirement Maps needs just a few simple inputs in order to draw the chart and project a probability of success:

-- Selecting a Custom Risk Target, Riskalyze will calculate a projected Rate of Return and Volatility for that Risk Number® based on a generic diversified ETF portfolio.
+- Selecting a Custom Risk Target, Nitrogen will calculate a projected Rate of Return and Volatility for that Risk Number based on a generic diversified ETF portfolio.

 - If the advisor chooses to Select a Portfolio, they'll have the option to choose between a client's Current Portfolio or any Proposals they've created for that client.
-We'll use the Potential Annual Return and projected volatility for the selected portfolio in the Retirement Map calculations.
+We'll use the Annual Range Midpoint and projected volatility for the selected portfolio in the Retirement Map calculations.